-The vinyl upholstery used on the exterior seats and bolsters in your boat should be cleaned periodically with soap and water.
-Avoid using products containing ammonia or harsh chemicals as they can shorten the life of vinyl.
 A vinyl protector will protect and extend the life of vinyl.
 One drawback to vinyl protectors is that they may make the vinyl slippery.
 You may find this to be undesirable in some applications.

-Acrylic Canvas
+Acrylic Canyas

-Acrylic canvas should be cleaned periodically by using a mild detergent and water.
-Scrub lightly and rinse thoroughly.
+Acrylic canvas should be cleaned periodically by using a mild soap and water.
+Scrub lightly and rinse thoroughly to remove the soap.
+Do not use detergents.
+The top or accessories should never be folded or stored wet.